muhannadpv786/aws-terraform-eks-setup-without-modules/README.md

 **EKS CLUSTER MANAGEMENT USING TERRAFORM**

-This repository is to setup Custom VPC, and setup EKS Cluster in the Custom VPC in AWS Environment
+This repository is to setup Custom VPC, and then provision  EKS Cluster in the Custom VPC in AWS.

 **VPC (vpc.tf):**